Demianeen/react-production/src/widgets/ArticleInfiniteList/README.md

-### Feature ArticleInfiniteList
+### Widget ArticleInfiniteList

-Description: Shows list of articles with infinite scroll.
+Description: Shows list of articles with infinite scroll and list filters.
 All redux logic is implemented in this feature.

 #### Public api